Tecumseh's confederacy: Religious revival

-They were invited to northwest Indiana by Pottawatomie Chief Winamac, who was also a religious leader calling for a return to many of the old ways, although he sought access to American agricultural technology.
+They were invited to northwest Indiana by Pottawatomie chief Winamac, who was also a religious leader calling for a return to many of the old ways, although he sought access to American agricultural technology.
 Tenskwatawa accepted the invitation and established the village of Prophetstown near the confluence of the Wabash and Tippecanoe Rivers, land claimed by the Miami.
 Little Turtle told the Shawnee that they were unwelcome there, but the warnings were ignored.

-Tenskwatawa's religious teachings became increasingly militant following an 1807 treaty between the Americans, Fox tribe and Sauk.
+Tenskwatawa's religious teachings became increasingly militant following an 1807 treaty between the Americans, Meskwaki and Sauk.
 Many members of the two tribes were outraged by the treaty which caused the Sauk to lose their greatest settlement.
 Many of the disaffected came to align themselves with the Prophet and his teachings.
 The Piankeshaw and Kickapoo had also been adversely affected by treaties and migrated closer to Prophetstown.
-His growing popularity attracted Native American followers from many different tribes, including Shawnee, Chickamauga, Tutelo, Ojibwe/Chippewa, Mascouten, and Potawatomi.
+His growing popularity attracted Native American followers from many different tribes, including the Shawnee, Chickamauga, Tutelo, Ojibwe/Chippewa, Mascouten, and Potawatomi.

 Willig (1997) argues that Tippecanoe was not only the largest Native American community in the Great Lakes region but served as a major center of Indian culture and final rampart defense against whites.
-It was an intertribal, religious stronghold along the Wabash River in Indiana for three thousand Native Americans, Tippecanoe, known as Prophetstown to whites, served as a temporary barrier to settlers' westward movement.
+It was an intertribal, religious stronghold along the Wabash River in Indiana for three thousand Native Americans.
+Tippecanoe, known as Prophetstown to whites, served as a temporary barrier to settlers' westward movement.
 Led by Tenskwatawa and Tecumseh, thousands of Algonquin-speaking Indians gathered at Tippecanoe to gain spiritual strength.
 US government attempts, from the George Washington to William Henry Harrison administrations, to rid the area of the numerous Indian tribes eventually met with success as the Indians retreated westward by 1840 to avoid the large numbers of whites entering their territory.